scijava/javadoc-wrangler/README.md

 class of every component, instead uses 301 redirects via an Apache `.htaccess` file, which point at the unmodified unpacked javadoc for that component.

+This approach has several advantages:

+* The `javadoc` tool has a single reproducible link target, so new javadoc builds more quickly, with classes from dependencies linked with permalinks.

+* Every available javadoc for every component managed by every version of pom-scijava is accessible from a canonical location, with stable links.

+* Old javadoc using version-agnostic (and therefore irreproducible) links is adjusted during unpacking to use stable links instead&mdash;e.g., `/SciJava/org/scijava/Context.html` &rarr;
+  `/org.scijava/pom-scijava/30.0.0/org/scijava/Context.html` which then
+  redirects to `org.scijava/scijava-common/2.85.0/org/scijava/Context.html`.

+  The various version-agnostic prefixes from the prior incarnation of the javadoc.scijava.org website now redirect to the latest pom-scijava javadoc prefix&mdash;e.g., `/SciJava/` &rarr; `/org.scijava/pom-scijava/latest/` &rarr; `org.scijava/pom-scijava/31.1.0`, with the `latest` path updating over time to always redirect to the newest BOM version hosted on the site.

 ------------------------------------------------------------------------

 [Bill of Materials]:      https://imagej.net/BOM